drobilla/serd/README.md

    [ISC license][].

  * **Portable and Dependency-Free:** Serd has no external dependencies other than the C standard library.
-It is known to compile with GCC, Clang, and MSVC (as C++), and is tested on GNU/Linux, MacOS, and Windows.
+It is known to compile with Clang, GCC, and MSVC, and is tested on GNU/Linux, FreeBSD, MacOS, and Windows.

  * **Small:** Serd is implemented in a few thousand lines of C.  When optimized, it compiles to well under 100 KiB.